Block Parties. Community Gardens. Financial Literacy Workshops. Diversity & Inclusion Programs. Seniors’ Lunch and Learns.

 2. Participate in the online survey which will be open throughout the month of March.
 You can find the survey at www.chestermere.ca/socialprograms.

-3. Join us for an interactive design lab to really dig into the details of social programs and priorities in our community.
+.
+Join us for an interactive design lab to really dig into the details of social programs and priorities in our community.
 Workshops will be held on March 18 - Stay tuned for details!
+Due to the global coronavirus situation, this event has been postponed until further notice.
+Please watch our website for details and updates.

 With your help and feedback, the City will identify the community’s priorities for social programming.